petermrecords/phase-0-tracks/web_dev/jquery/notes.md

 # POST STUDY NOTES

 I think doing the entire code academy course in one shot was a little too much without a break.
-I finished it OK but I was getting a little burnt out by the end and don't think I got as much out of the later modules.
+I finished it OK but I was getting a little burnt out by the end and don't think I got as much out of the later modules since I was just trying to push through.

 Reading the documentation a bit first was very helpful, the summaries etc gave me an idea of what to expect later without having to go into too much depth.